-**Trigger warning: narrative contains mention of assault and harassment.**
+**Trigger warning: narrative contains mentions of assault and harassment.

 I don’t think about being pretty when I enter the gym.
 Too busy applying a peppermint oil underneath my nostrils, I’m more concerned with blocking out overlapping smells of wet towels, damp canvas, and still-moist gloves that might have three strains of fungus growing inside of them.